QubitPi/QubitPi/README.md

 I used to study technologies by [blogging](https://qubitpi.github.io/jersey-guide/) extensively.
 Since I'm running a company, my obligations right now are more on doing well for _my employees_ and for _my company_, which leave me literally no time for the blogging.
 I do, however, keep studying techs in a, what I found, more efficient approach below.

 Inspired by large enterpeise hosting their own private mirrors of public Maven Central, I forked documentation source codes of all technoloteis I'm interested in and publish them to GitHub Pages, which result in the following curated list.
-By turning my self-maintained [blog](https://qubitpi.github.io/jersey-guide/) into GitHub Forks below, I'm delegating my personal tech blog writing to thousands of developers around the world.
+By turning my self-maintained [blog](https://qubitpi.github.io/jersey-guide/) into [GitHub Forks under my account](https://github.com/QubitPi?tab=repositories&q=documentation&type=&language=&sort=), I'm delegating my personal tech blog writing to thousands of developers around the world.
 In addition, I could also add my own study notes on top of their documentations:

 <img align="right" width="50%" src="https://user-images.githubusercontent.com/16126939/196350851-6d04f820-8086-48aa-bd6a-703585bc1c9b.png">